 Need a quick diagnosis?
 With Blue Cross Online Visits℠ members can call or video chat with a U.S. board certified doctor or therapist, using your smartphone, tablet or computer.
 Afterward, you can share a report of the visit with your regular doctor.
 Learn more about that here.

 If you need to see a medical professional in person for medical needs that aren’t an emergency, the type of plan you have determines your level of coverage while traveling.
 Here’s what you should know about receiving care away from home if you have the following types of plans:

 HMO (Health Maintenance Organization)

 - In the U.S.: If you get sick and you’d like to be treated pronto, call your primary care physician first.
 He or she can provide a referral for you to receive care.
-Use the Find a Doctor feature on bcbsm.com when you need to find a doctor or hospital in Michigan or another state.
+Use the Find a Doctor feature on bcbsm.com when you need to find a doctor or hospital in Michigan.
 You can also call the Customer Service number on the back of your Blue Cross or BCN ID card if you’re in Michigan, or dial 1-800-810-2583 if you’re out of state.

 - Outside the U.S.: Outside the country, you have access to doctors and hospitals in more than 200 countries and territories with the Global Core program.
 Before you leave for your trip, let your primary care physician know you’ll be traveling outside the country so they can arrange any care you need.
 Emergency care is covered no matter where you are.
 Call 1-800-810-2583 to find a nearby hospital.
 You may need to pay for all costs upfront.
 Non-emergency, routine care is NOT covered when you’re abroad.